microsoft/jacdac/spec/hardware/readme.md

-This folder contains schematics for hardware supporting JACDAC.
+This folder contains information relating to JACDAC hardware design and manufacture.